-Course #: 584900/585000 Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.
-17-20 Grade Level (s): 9-12
+Course #: 585000 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page

 Description: This course covers the legal and behavior aspects of crime, the process of the justice system, and society's perception of criminal justice.
 Students will be asked to look at the basic structure of America law.
 The first semester focuses on types of law and the origins of law.
 The second semester focuses on crime and the American correctional system.
 Students will be asked not to only acquaint themselves with these system but to be able to think critically about issues in the American judicial system.